-Along with door and window sensors, motion detectors are home security system essentials.
-While door and window sensors notify you if someone actively enters your home, motion sensors will alert you if someone is prowling in or around your home.
+Motion detectors are essential home security system components that alert you if someone is prowling in or around your home.
 Though there are a few different types of motion detectors, most rely on similar technologies to detect intruders: they pick up on tiny changes—in things like temperature, vibration, or radiation—in the spaces they cover.

-There are several types of motion detecting technology—active ultrasonic and passive infrared (PIR) are two popular options, though microwave, tomographic, and dual-technology detectors also get some market share.
+There are several types of motion sensor technology—active ultrasonic and passive infrared (PIR) are two popular options, though microwave, tomographic, and dual-technology detectors also get some market share.

-Active ultrasonic sensors emit ultrasonic sound waves that reflect off objects and bounce back to the original emission point.
+An active ultrasonic motion detector emits ultrasonic sound waves that reflect off objects and bounce back to the original emission point.
 When a moving object disrupts the waves, the sensor triggers and completes the desired action, whether this is switching on a light or sounding an alarm.